Financing agritech is key to future food sustainability

 These firms are betting on the need for AI and automation technologies to solve global food security issues, and to generate attractive returns.

 “There is a funding gap upstream,” says Johnny El Hachem, chief executive of Edmond de Rothschild Private Equity.
 "A lot of capital is flowing downwards to tackle issues with packaging, branding and marketing, but it is the innovations coming from universities and incubators that need financing."

 The scalability can be achieved by bringing these innovations to major players in the agri-food industry who are forced to evolve

-Edmond de Rothschild partnered with VC firm Peakbridge to launch a €250 million agritech and food innovation fund in December 2021.
+Edmund de Rothschild partnered with VC firm Peakbridge to launch a €250 million agritech and food innovation fund in December 2021.
 The fund targets companies focusing on ingredient innovation, digitization, alternative proteins, farming technology, and nutrition and health in Europe, the USA and Israel.

-Companies in the portfolio include Israeli vanilla production Vanilla Vida, which uses metabolic solutions to enhance the aroma, and animal-free dairy company Imagindairy, which uses AI tech and cellular agriculture techniques for its production.
+Companies in the portfolio include Israeli synthetic vanilla production Vanilla Vida, which uses metabolic solutions to enhance the aroma, and animal-free dairy company Imagindairy, which uses AI tech and cellular agriculture techniques for its production.
 In both cases, the aim is to produce more with less.

 For El Hachem, these companies make strategic sense because the urgent need for innovation plays in their favour.

 “The scalability can be achieved by bringing these innovations to major players in the agri-food industry who are forced to evolve,” he says.